Address Advisory

 What is the LTCP?

-The Long-Term Control Plan is a federally mandated program to eliminate combined sewer overflows and prevent raw sewage from spilling into local rivers and waterways.
-This pollution can happen during times of intense rainfall or heavy snowmelt when combined sewer lines, which collect both stormwater and untreated sewage in a single pipe, can become overwhelmed.
+The Long-Term Control Plan (LTCP) is a federally mandated program designed to eliminate combined sewer overflows and prevent raw sewage from entering local rivers and waterways.
+This pollution typically occurs during periods of intense rainfall or snowmelt, when combined sewer lines—carrying both stormwater and untreated sewage—become overwhelmed.

-Simply put, the LTCP will keep our local rivers cleaner and safer.
+Simply put, the LTCP helps keep our local rivers cleaner and safer.

-The City of Huntington’s LTCP consists of nine projects originally designed by Fort Wayne-based firm The Bonar Group to meet all federal and state requirements under the Environmental Protection Agency’s Clean Water Act and the Indiana Department of Environmental Management’s Combined Sewer Overflow Program by a 2026 deadline.
-There have been several amendments to the original plan as projects were further developed and refined.
+The City of Huntington's LTCP includes nine projects, originally designed by the Fort Wayne-based firm The Bonar Group, to comply with federal and state environmental regulations under the Clean Water Act and the Indiana Department of Environmental Management's (IDEM) Combined Sewer Overflow Program.
+These projects must be completed by 2026.
+The original plan has been amended several times as the work progressed.

 Final Cost: $1,350,000